uoelel/uoelel.github.io/content/resources.md

 ---

 There are several resources you can use to teach yourself data analysis and statistic skills, depending on your level.
+Don't forget to also check out the [Research skills](research-skills/) page.

 ## Beginners